 You need to install command-line tools for Xcode before installing Homebrew on macOS, but only if you’ve not installed Xcode IDE from App Store.

-Installing homebrew through terminal
+Installing homebrew through the Terminal

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

 - When you hit the ENTER button, then it will ask you for the user account password.
-ENTER your user account password and hit ENTER.
+Enter your user account password and hit ENTER.
 This is because it needs root permission.

 - When you hit ENTER after typing the password, it will ask “Press RETURN to continue or any other key to abort,” which means press ENTER to install or abort the installation by entering any other key.
 Hit ENTER, and it will start downloading the necessary files.